 Benefits of Implementing Block Leave: Know How It Works

-What Is Block Leave
+What Is Block Leave?

 Block leave is a mandatory continuous leave provided by the employer for the employee to take rest consecutively for specific number of days.
 It is implemented to ensure that the employees get proper breaks from their routine work, thereby maintaining their productivity and morale.
-It supports work-life balance, especially for professionals working in certain high-risk sectors.
-During this leave, employees should not contact their organization regarding any official work.

-How Block Leave Actually Works
+How Block Leave Works in Practice?

-The policy must clearly state certain details such as
+A block leave policy must clearly state certain details such as

 • Duration of continuous leave